socsieng/sendkeys/README.md

 The first column includes the application name and the second column includes the application's bundle ID.

-SendKeys will use `--application-name` to activate the first application instance that either matches the full application name or partially matches the bundle id.
+SendKeys will use `--application-name` to activate the first application instance that matches either the application name or bundle id (case insensitive).
+If there are no exact matches, it will attempt to match on whole words for the application name, followed by the bundle id.

 ## Prerequisites